 \end{proposition} \begin{proof} Suppose the isomorphism of the underlying abstract graphs of $G$ and $H$ is via $f:E(G)\rightarrow E(H)$.
 Then an arrow marked state $\vec{s}$ of $G$ induces an arrow marked state $f(\vec{s})$ of $H$ by pairing edges $f(a)$ and $f(b)$ with an arrow from $f(a)$ to $f(b)$ in $f(\vec{s})$ if and only if $\vec{s}$ pairs edges $a$ and $b$ with an arrow from $a$ to $b$.
 Thus the arrow marked disks of $G_{\vec{s}}$ are precisely the arrow marked disks of $H_{f(\vec{s})}$ under the relabelling given by $f$.
 Hence $G_{\vec{s}} = H_{f(\vec{s})}\in \mathcal{C}(H)$, and $\mathcal{C}(G) \subseteq \mathcal{C}(H)$.
 A symmetric argument shows that $\mathcal{C}(H) \subseteq \mathcal{C}(G)$. \end{proof}

-With the following theorem we are now able to answer the original question of finding the exact set of embedded graphs that have medial graphs isomorphic to a given 4-regular graph $F$.
+With the following theorem we are now able to answer the original problem of finding the exact set of embedded graphs that have medial graphs isomorphic to a given $4$-regular graph $F$.

-\begin{theorem} If $F$ is any $4$-regular graph, then the set of cycle family graphs of any embedding of $F$ is the precisely the set of all embedded graphs $G$ such that $G_m$ and $F$ are equivalent as abstract graphs, {\em i.e.} if $\widetilde{F}$ is any embedding of $F$, then
+\begin{theorem} If $F$ is any $4$-regular graph, then the set of cycle family graphs of any embedding of $F$ is precisely the set of all embedded graphs $G$ such that $G_m$ and $F$ are equivalent as abstract graphs, {\em i.e.} if $\widetilde{F}$ is any embedding of $F$, then

 \end{theorem}